MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

-Attackers with domain admin rights can compromise the [KRBTGT account](https://technet.microsoft.com/library/dn745899(v=ws.11).aspx#Sec_KRBTGT).
-Using the KRBTGT account, they can create a Kerberos ticket granting ticket (TGT) that provides authorization to any resource and set the ticket expiration to any arbitrary time.
-This fake TGT is called a "Golden Ticket" and allows attackers to achieve persistency in the network.
+Attackers with domain admin rights can compromise your [KRBTGT account](https://technet.microsoft.com/library/dn745899(v=ws.11).aspx#Sec_KRBTGT).
+Attackers can use the KRBTGT account to create a Kerberos ticket granting ticket (TGT) providing authorization to any resource.
+The ticket  expiration can be set to any arbitrary time.
+This fake TGT is called a "Golden Ticket" and allows attackers to achieve and maintain persistency in your network.

-In this detection, an alert is triggered when a Kerberos ticket granting ticket is used for more than the allowed time permitted as specified in the [Maximum lifetime for user ticket](https://technet.microsoft.com/library/jj852169(v=ws.11).aspx) security policy.
+In this detection, an alert is triggered when a Kerberos ticket granting ticket (TGT) is used for more than the allowed time permitted as specified in the [Maximum lifetime for user ticket](https://technet.microsoft.com/library/jj852169(v=ws.11).aspx) security policy.

 **Investigation**